UPDATED - FEBRUARY 2022

 b.
 When we obtain it indirectly

 Your personal information may have been shared with us by others – for example your name may have been given to us by your organisation as a point of contact.
-To the extent that we have not done so already, we will notify you when we receive personal information about you from them, and tell you how and why we intend to use that personal information.

 c.
 When we obtain it from publicly available sources

 Your personal information may be available to us from external publicly available sources.
 For example, you may be referred to us by an existing member of the Network, or of EIDA’s Board of Directors.
 We may also obtain information regarding potential Network members via open social media such as LinkedIn.
 The purpose of doing so is to identify the appropriate individuals at organisations which we believe would be interested in joining or becoming involved with EIDA.

 3. What personal information we collect